 CWD has very recently been diagnosed in four separate cases in Scandinavia, in a wild reindeer and also in moose.
 The risk of CWD entering the UK is therefore likely to have increased now the disease is present in Europe.

-CWD is caused by a prion, a mutant folded protein, and belongs to the same group of diseases as scrapie, which affects sheep and goats, and “mad cow disease” (bovine spongiform encephalopathy or BSE).
-This group of diseases are known collectively as transmissible spongiform encephalopathies or TSEs.
-CWD is the most infectious of these; the name suggests a body sickness but it is actually degeneration of the brain and central nervous system which is the main symptom.
+CWD is caused by a prion, a mutant folded protein, and belongs to the same group of diseases as scrapie, which affects sheep and goats, and “mad cow disease” (Bovine Spongiform Encephalopathy or BSE).
+This group of diseases is known collectively as Transmissible Spongiform Encephalopathies or TSEs.
+CWD is the most infectious of these – the name suggests a body sickness but actually degeneration of the brain and central nervous system is the main symptom.

-A Working Group has been established to formulate a Government and industry response, building on the work of the BDS over the last few years.
-The following information leaflet regarding CWD has been produced by the Working Group, of which BASC is a member.
+A working group has been established to formulate a government and industry response, building on the work of the British Deer Society (BDS) over the last few years.
+The following information leaflet regarding CWD has been produced by the working group, of which BASC is a member.

-For details on how to spot CWD, what to do if you suspect it and measures to prevent its spread please follow the link below.
+For details on how to spot CWD, what to do if you suspect it and measures to prevent its spread, please click here for more information.